tariqazmat101/Upwork-codepipeline-lambda-rds/README.md

 # Aurora-EFS-Lambda Multi-Enviroment CI/CD Pipeline
-Documention will soon be added.

-This project outlines a multi-environment CI/CD pipeline that builds & deploys .Net containers images into AWS Lambda.
+A multi-environment CI/CD pipeline that builds & deploys .net containers images into AWS Lambda.
 ![image](ali_pipeline.png)
-## Pipeline Architecture
-Attach image to showcase the pipeline working.

 ## Files Overview

-Below contains a list of files that have been added.
+Files Added:
-- **Pipeline.yaml** - Cloudformation template to build the pipeline. ** You have to manually deploy this template **
+- `Pipeline.yaml` - Cloudformation template to build the pipeline. ** You have to manually deploy this template **
-- **Application-infrastructure.yaml** - Cloudformation template that Codepipeline will deploy.
+- `Application-infrastructure.yaml` - Cloudformation template that Codepipeline will deploy.
-- **Codebuild.yaml** - Configuration file that specifies the building steps for codebuild.
+- `Codebuild.yaml` - Configuration file that specifies the building steps for codebuild.

 ## Instructions

+Here is a basic summary of what you will need to do:
+1. Create a new Github Oath token.
+2. Fork this Repository.
+3. Manually deploy the `pipeline.yaml` template into your AWS account.

 First will need a Github-OATH token: